Lefkandi: Xeropolis

-Archaeological research has brought to light a settlement where continuous occupation can be demonstrated from the Mycenaean period through the Dark Ages and into historic times.
-It has been suggested by the excavators that the site can be identified as the old Eretria which was forced to uproot and move farther from Chalkis as a result of the Lelantine War.
+Archaeological research brought to light a settlement where continuous occupation can be demonstrated from the Mycenaean period through the Dark Ages and into historic times.
+It has been suggested by the excavators that the site can be identified as the old Eretria, which was forced to uproot and move farther from Chalkis as a result of the Lelantine War.

+Excavations

+Excavation here is conducted under the direction of the British School at Athens and is ongoing as of 2007 (previous campaigns in 1964–1968, 1981–1984).